HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk1-and-2.md

 Importance sampling increases the estimate of returns for values more likely to be seen under $\pi$ (and vice-versa).

 The sample average effectively contains the right proportion of each return so that in expectation it is as if the returns had been sampled under $\pi$.

+Monte Carlo method advantages over DP:

+1. They can be used to learn optimal behaviour directly from interaction with the environment, with no model of the environment’s dynamics.
+1. They can be used with simulation or sample models.
+For surprisingly many applications it is easy to simulate sample episodes even though it is difficult to construct the kind of explicit model of transition probabilities required by DP methods.
+1. It is easy and efficient to focus Monte Carlo methods on a small subset of the states.
+A region of special interest can be accurately evaluated without going to the expense of accurately evaluating the rest of the state set (we explore this further in Chapter 8).
+1. They may be less harmed by violations of the Markov property.
+This is because they do not update their value estimates on the basis of the value estimates of successor states.
+In other words, it is because they do not bootstrap.

 [//]: # (This may be the most platform independent comment)